 We first fix parameters (b) and (c) to 10 and run simulation with varying parameter (a) values and fixed node failure rate 30%.
 In this way, we obtain a proper value for parameter (a).
 And then we can also obtain the proper values for parameters (b) and (c) in similar ways.
-By the simulation results in Figure 7, we can see that the proper value of parameter (a) is 20 because it makes the average number of partitions close to 1 and the control overhead is affordable.
+By the simulation results in Figure 6, we can see that the proper value of parameter (a) is 15 or 20 because it makes the average number of partitions close to 1 and the control overhead is affordable.

-We can see the proper value of parameter (b) is 10 by observing Figure 8 because such a parameter setting makes the average number of partitions close to 1 and makes the control overhead affordable.
-Similarly, we can conclude that the proper value of parameter (c) is 10 by the results shown in Figure 9.
+We can see the proper value of parameter (b) is 10, 11, 12 or 13 by observing Figure 7 because such a parameter setting makes the average number of partitions close to 1 and makes the control overhead affordable.
+Similarly, we can conclude that the proper value of parameter (c) is 10, 11 or 12 by the results shown in Figure 8.